spigeleerloic/mftpclient/README.md

 sudo sysctl -w net.mptcp.enabled=1
 ```

 Some **FTP** commands (especially `PORT`) are changed when passing through the internet by middleboxes.
 In order for **MTCP** to detect such changes both the client and sender have to enable the MTCP Checksum.
 If the checksum calculated and sent by the sender mismatch the one calculated by the receiver, then the connections fallsback to a TCP connection to preserve the established connection.
 More about the topic on this [page](https://obonaventure.github.io/mmtp-book/mptcp.html?highlight=ftp#coping-with-middlebox-interference).
+Note that for FTPS this step is not neccessary.

 To enable the **MPTCP** checksum run :